The Nicest Places in Every State in 2018

 South Dakota’s gateway to Mount Rushmore is now a gateway to ending childhood hunger.
 For six years now, Rapid City has been working toward feeding hungry children with its annual Empty Bowls event, which sells warm bowls of soup to help raise money to feed children.
 Rapid City has also sent its police officers to the Philippines to deliver anti-human-trafficking training.

-This quintessential small town underwent a population boom that brought it from 8,000 to 40,000 in recent years.
+This quintessential small town underwent a population boom.
 But neighbors still wave at each other and are quick with a helping hand.
 “Almost daily I observe a social media outreach where someone is saying thanks for the kindness of others—a police officer who helped change a tire, donations for a family in need, multiple returns of lost wallets and purses, help with home repairs, rides, meals, prayers, and on and on,” writes resident, Paige Brown.
 “One high school student even renovated a donated school bus so an autistic girl could use it as a playhouse.”

 In happy times, the unincorporated community of Wall, Texas—pop.
 200—comes together to celebrate.
 When times are tough, such as when little Hadley Holik was suffering from cancer or when Paige and Tate Lombard learned their baby would need heart surgery, everyone pitched in with donations to see that the locals are taken care of.

 Residents of Kaysville, Utah, are always ready to pitch in: One couple posted on Facebook that they needed help with yard work and a few days later their yard was full of people who’d brought their own rakes and wheelbarrows, reports resident Terry Sheffield.
 In April 2017, a family lost a son; neighbors collected money for a portrait of him.
 Within just two days—in time for the funeral—a local artist had already completed a charcoal portrait.